-a.
-Our operations could be affected by international conflicts, terrorist attacks, or other emergency situations.
-In the event of outbreaks of international conflicts or terrorist attacks that significantly disrupt global political and economic activity, we expect that our operations could be substantially affected.
-Specifically, under the impact of such an event our revenues could decline or we could incur extraordinary costs.
-This might occur because of a temporary limitation in the operation of Yahoo!
-JAPAN, causing disruption to planned advertising business.
-Or, for their own reasons advertisers might cancel or reduce advertising.
-Furthermore, the Internet access infrastructure might be disrupted or some other circumstance arise whereby users could no longer access our fee-based services.
-In addition, operations and earnings could be affected by damage to communications or transportation lines in the United States or other countries that could impede our links to business alliances in those countries.
-If our offices were physically disabled, or if other companies in closely related business fields, such as companies providing Internet connection or data-center services, were physically disabled, it is possible that the Yahoo Japan Group could be rendered incapable of maintaining some of its services.
+In the event of an international conflict or a terrorist attack that significantly disrupts global economic activity, our operations could be substantially affected, particularly with regard to a potential decline in revenues and the incurring of extraordinary costs.
+For example, a temporary inability to operate Yahoo Japan Group sites could disrupt planned advertising business, or advertisers might be forced to reduce or even cancel advertising contracts.
+Furthermore, the Internet access infrastructure might be damaged or some other circumstance arise, effectively blocking users' access to our fee-based services.
+In addition, our operations and revenues could be affected by damage to communications or transportation lines in the United States or other countries, which could impede our links to important business alliances.
+In the event of extensive physical damage to our offices or to the offices of companies offering closely related business services such as Internet connection or data-center services, it is possible that the Yahoo Japan Group could be rendered incapable of maintaining some of its services.